yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 You can switch to using the OpenAI API by setting `explorer.rollout_model.enable_openai_api` to `true` in your config file and calling `model.get_openai_client()` to get an `openai.OpenAI` instance in your workflow.
 ```

-Here’s an example of initializing a simple workflow using only `raw_task` and `rollout_args`.
+Here's an example of initializing a simple workflow using only `raw_task` and `rollout_args`.
 In more complex cases, you can use the `format_args` for further customization.

 ```python
 class ExampleWorkflow(Workflow):